Independent Agencies in the United States

 Release :

-Book Synopsis Independent Agencies in the United States by : Professor Marshall J. Breger
+Book Synopsis Independent Agencies in the United States by : Marshall J. Breger

-Download or read book Independent Agencies in the United States written by Professor Marshall J. Breger and published by Oxford University Press.
-This book was released on 2015-04-01 with total page 576 pages.
+Download or read book Independent Agencies in the United States written by Marshall J. Breger and published by Oxford University Press, USA.
+This book was released on 2015 with total page 578 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: It is essential for anyone involved in law, politics, and government to comprehend the workings of the federal independent regulatory agencies of the United States.
+Book excerpt: It is essential for anyone involved in law, politics, and government, as well as students of the governmental process, to comprehend the workings of the federal independent regulatory agencies of the United States.
 Occasionally referred to as the "headless fourth branch of government," these agencies do not fit neatly within any of the three constitutional branches.
-Their members are appointed for terms that typically exceed those of the President, and cannot be removed from office in the absence of some sort of malfeasance or misconduct.
-They wield enormous power over the private sector.
-Independent Agencies in the United States provides a full-length study of the structure and workings of federal independent regulatory agencies in the US, focusing on traditional multi-member agencies, such as the Securities and Exchange Commission, the Federal Communications Commission, the National Labor Relations Board, and the Federal Trade Commission.
-It recognizes that the changing kaleidoscope of modern life has led Congress to create innovative and idiosyncratic administrative structures including government corporations, government sponsored enterprises governance, public-private partnerships, systems for "contracting out," self-regulation and incorporation by reference of private standards.
+Their members are appointed for terms that typically exceed those of the President, and they cannot be removed from office in the absence of some sort of malfeasance or misconduct.
+They wield enormous power over the private sector, and they have foreign analogues.
+In Independent Agencies in the United States, Marshall Breger and Gary Edles provide a full-length study of the structure and workings of federal independent regulatory agencies in the US.
+This book focuses on traditional multi-member agencies that have a significant impact on the American economy, such as the Securities and Exchange Commission, the Federal Communications Commission, the National Labor Relations Commission, and the Federal Trade Commission.
+This work recognizes that the changing kaleidoscope of modern life has led Congress to create idiosyncratic administrative structures consisting of independent agencies squarely within the Executive Branch, including government corporations and government-sponsored enterprises, to establish a new construct of independence to meet the changing needs of the administrative state.
 In the process, Breger and Edles analyze the general conflict between political accountability and agency independence.
-They provide a unique comparative review of the internal operations of US agencies and offer contrasts between US, EU, and certain UK independent agencies.
-Included is a first-of-its-kind appendix describing the powers and procedures of the more than 35 independent US federal agencies, with each supplemented by a selective bibliography.
+This book also compares US with EU and certain UK independent agencies to offer a unique comparative perspective.
+Included is a first-of-its-kind appendix describing the powers and procedures of the more than 35 independent US federal agencies, with each supplemented by a selective bibliography of pertinent materials.

 Independent Agencies in the United States Related Books